 You must make certain that no identifiable logs of your VPN usage are maintained, and they won’t be made available upon request either.

 You can do so by thoroughly examining the firm’s privacy policies, reviewing its independent audit reports, or by delving into real-life incidents where it upheld the no-log policy in its entirety.

 Even though VPNs have robust security measures in place, there is always a risk that your IP address or other data may get out of the encrypted tunnel.

 IP address, however, is something that you must protect at any cost if you are looking for complete privacy.

-Thus, the finest and most private VPN services will aggressively guard against these leaks to ensure that your private data is never disclosed.
+Thus, the top private VPN services will aggressively guard against these leaks to ensure that your private data is never disclosed.

 A Reliable Kill Switch